briandfoy/briandfoy.github.io/_posts/2025-01-28-data-dumper-s-surprising-side-effect-with-useqq.md

 		};
 {% endhighlight %}

 That's really nice, although many people may not find it that surprising because they don't remember the Before Times.
 But, there are some things that are unpleasant.
 First, the keys are not sorted, which makes it hard to find the key you want if there are many keys.
-Second, Perl has had hash randomization for a long time so they don't come out the same way every time, so another run give a different order:
+Second, Perl has had hash randomization for a long time so they don't come out the same way every time, so another run gives a different order:

 {% highlight text %}
 $ perl -MData::Dumper -lE "say Dumper({'abc' => '123', 'xyz' => '987'})"